HollyT85/books_for_you/README.md

 <i>Home Page</i>

-My Wireframes were created on [GIMP](https://www.gimp.org/).
 Other than the nav bar, which needs to collapse on small screens, I wanted my design to be the same across devices.

 ![wireframe](static/images/readme/homepage.jpg)